AI Analytics in Marketing: The Missing Layer Between Data and Action

 The Role of Agentic AI in Analytics

-As AI analytics continues to evolve, agentic AI is becoming a key component.
+As AI analytics continues to evolve, agentic AI is emerging as a key enabler of continuous intelligence.

 Unlike traditional automation, which executes predefined tasks, agentic AI systems can operate more independently.
 They continuously monitor data, identify changes, and surface insights without requiring manual input.